 However, most travelers find their greatest travel annoyances and safety threats lie in more mundane situations.
 A combination of unfamiliar road rules and flashy scooters makes driving hazardous.
 Practice your skills in a quiet setting before you tackle cities and triple-check before you cross the street!
 And, speaking of which, if said street is made of cobblestones, keep your wits about you.
 You don’t want to outsmart the pickpockets of the Louvre just to have your trip ruined by a sprained ankle.

 - Travel Medical Insurance and your Visa Requirements

 - Insurance for Canadian Expatriates Abroad

 Vaccines and Diet Considerations for Europe

 There is no universal standard on mandatory vaccines to enter Europe.
 You should be up to date on all routine vaccines before every trip.
-These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, and polio vaccine.
+These vaccines include the Measles-Mumps-Rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, and the polio vaccine.
 In some parts of Europe, vaccines for Hepatitis A and B are recommended.
 Rabies vaccination may also be recommended if you are participating in cave exploration.
 The Center for Disease Control has a comprehensive database of all recommendations for each European country.